Mount St. Helens

 After its 1980 eruption, the volcano experienced continuous volcanic activity until 2008.
 Geologists predict that future eruptions will be more destructive, as the configuration of the lava domes requires more pressure to erupt.
 However, Mount St. Helens is a popular hiking spot and it is climbed year-round.
-In 1982, the Mount St. Helens National Volcanic Monument was established by President Ronald Reagan and the U.S. Congress.
+In 1982, the Mount St. Helens National Volcanic Monument was established by Congress.

 Geographic setting and description

 General

 Mount St. Helens is 34 mi west of Mount Adams, in the western part of the Cascade Range.
 Considered "brother and sister" mountains, the two volcanoes are approximately 50 mi from Mount Rainier, the highest of the Cascade volcanoes.
 Mount Hood, the nearest major volcanic peak in Oregon, is 60 mi southeast of Mount St. Helens.

 Mount St. Helens is geologically young compared with the other major Cascade volcanoes.
 It formed only within the past 40,000 years, and the summit cone present before its 1980 eruption began rising about 2,200 years ago.
 The volcano is considered the most active in the Cascades within the Holocene epoch, which encompasses roughly the last 10,000 years.